How to choose the right cutting board for your kitchen

 If your plan is to run your cutting boards through your dishwasher to speed up the cleaning process, you’ll need to factor that into your choice of cutting boards.
 Not all materials can withstand the pressure and heat of commercial dishwashers and can warp, peel or fall apart.
 Or physically won't fit into the dishwasher.

-Let's dive into everything you need to know before choosing cutting boards for your kitchen.
+Let's dive into everything you need to know before choosing cutting boards for your kitchen including construction materials, sizes and cutting board features that may benefit your kitchen prep.

 Cutting Board Materials